nealcaren/SOCI101/_sources/applications/families.md

 ## Description

 - You will explore two hypotheses on the relationship between popular culture and the deinstitutionalization of the family.
 The first is provided below.
-  - **Hypothesis 1:** TV shows began increasingly focusing on non-conjugal families prior to shifts in the larger society.
+  - **Hypothesis 1:** TV shows began increasingly focusing on non-nuclear families prior to shifts in the larger society.
+That is, the earlier time period is more likely to depict families consisting of a married couple and their children (by birth or adoption) than the later time period.
   - **Hypothesis 2** : Develop a second hypothesis.
-This could be related to any other aspect of changes in the family that happened over the last fifty years and whether or not it is reflected on television.
-Make sure to link this to a specific concept from the book and include your citation.
+This hypothesis could be related to any other aspect of family life and how it is reflected on television.
+For example, your hypothesis could be on depictions of divorce, interracial marriages, non-married couples, or employed mothers.
 - Our cultural data comes from TV shows.
 Randomly sample one year from every other decade (ie. the 1950s, 1970s, 1990s, 2010s).
 Find a listing of the 20 most popular TV shows those years.
   - 1950s- 1990s: [Classic TV Hits](http://www.classictvhits.com/tvratings/)
   - 2000s  on: Wikipedia (for example, [Top-rated United States television programs of 2006–07](https://en.wikipedia.org/wiki/Top-rated_United_States_television_programs_of_2006–07))